 TALCB Adopts Rule Changes to Increase the Number of Authorized Trainees

-As of March 4, 2018, supervisory appraisers may now have up to 5 trainees at one time if they comply with certain additional requirements.
+As of March 4, 2018, qualified supervisory appraisers may now supervise up to 5 trainees at one time if they comply with certain additional requirements.
 TALCB Rule 153.21 (also officially known as 22 Tex.
 Admin.
 Code § 153.21) was recently amended to reflect this change.
 These additional conditions are found in subsection (a)(3)(B) of that Rule and require:

 Why are these changes being made?